Gaettaca/cryptographic-algorithms/hill-climbing-algo/README.md

-### A "substitution cipher" decoder based on hill climbing algorithm.
+### A "substitution cipher" decoder based on hill-climbing algorithm.